Bateyjosue/react_redux_bookstore/README.md

 >Note: You can also run the development server or by running `npm dev` or `npm run dev` or  production server `npm build` or `npm run build`

-### After the server is runned open your brower and browse to the following address:
+### After the server is running open your browser and browse to the following address:

     localhost:3000